getalp/wikIR/README.md

     --xml_output               if used, the documents and queries will be saved in xml format compatible with Terrier IRS

-output : our tool creates 7 files in the output directory
+output : our tool creates the 7 following files in the output directory

     documents.json